Study Abroad FAQs

 We have good news for you!
-The Off-Campus Study Office works tirelessly to make study abroad affordable for all students.
-When you study abroad on an approved OCS program, you are charged regular Swarthmore tuition, room and board and you keep all your awarded financial aid.
-Your program's tuition, room and board are covered for the duration of your program.
-In addition, OCS pays for a round-trip flight (PHL-host city); you are enrolled in CISI insurance at no additional charge to you; and your visa fees are also covered.
-There may even be a few additional items covered by OCS!
+The Global Engagement Office works tirelessly to make study abroad affordable for all students.
+When you study abroad on an approved Global Engagement program, you are charged regular Swarthmore tuition, housing, and food and you keep all your awarded financial aid.
+Your program's tuition, housing, and food are covered for the duration of your program.
+In addition, Global Engagement pays for a round-trip flight (PHL-host city); you are enrolled in CISI insurance at no additional charge to you; and your visa fees are also covered.
+There may even be a few additional items covered by Global Engagement!

 - Are there ways to get additional funding for my study abroad semester?

 Yes.
 There are many scholarships available for study abroad.
 Many programs offer scholarships for their students, usually intended for a specific audience (financial need scholarships; study abroad ambassador positions; diversity scholarships; etc).
 There are also federal and national scholarships and grants that you can apply for.
 See here for more specific information.
 Be sure to always check in with the Financial Aid Office if you have been awarded an outside scholarship so they can inform you how the outside scholarship may impact your financial aid.

 - Who can study abroad?